Archive for the ‘Home’Category

 And now you have an empty light bulb!
 That is definitely the hardest part of the endeavor.
 Next, put adhesive silicone bumpers on the side of the bulb to keep it steady.

 We’ll use sand as a substrate for the terrarium.
 You can buy it at a garden store or collect it from a beach.
 If you use beach sand you will need to thoroughly rinse it to remove any salt.
+The sand in this tutorial is from the beach, so our first step is to rinse it.

 To dry it, either spread it in a thin layer on a cookie sheet and leave it sitting for a few days, or dry it in the oven at 300 degrees.
 Be careful taking it out, because it will, hopefully obviously, be pretty hot.